-When at least one of the lectures of the current course is not yet scheduled, this selection displays a list of options of how you can change the components of other courses to add new free slots and it also enables you to make the replacement immediately.
+When at least one of the periods of the current event is not yet scheduled, this selection displays a list of options of how you can change the resources of other events to add new free slots and it also enables you to make the replacement immediately.

-This tool is useful when scheduling is demanding (there seems to be more unscheduled lectures left than there are free slots in the timetable).
-If you have some degrees of freedom in change the course collection (such as rooms or teachers), this tool displays these additional options to you and marks the appropriate slots in the active timetable.
+This tool is useful when scheduling is demanding (there seems to be more unscheduled periods left than there are free slots in the timetable).
+If you have some degrees of freedom in change the event collection (such as rooms or teachers), this tool displays these additional options to you and marks the appropriate slots in the active timetable.

-Click some of the unscheduled courses on the list below the timetable.
+Click some of the unscheduled events on the list below the timetable.
 When the What if? button or menu selection becomes enabled, click it to display a menu showing what you can do:

 The numbers *1, *2, *3 and *4 are also shown in the timetable (*1 appears 4 times, others two times).
-When you select *2, for instance, you will gain 2 free slots in the timetable, if you replace component 12D of course EFI-12 by some other component of the same category.
+When you select *2, for instance, you will gain 2 free slots in the timetable, if you replace resource 12D of event EFI-12 by some other resource of the same category.

 This selection is designed to change the appearance of the view and also to find the appropriate table on the top left corner.

 This selection enables to change the font both in the master timetable and timetables linked to it.